alissonsol/Archive/README.md

 - [Authenticate](docs/authenticate.md) with your cloud provider
   - Instructions assume execution from a PowerShell prompt connected to the cloud account.
   - Depending on your cloud, login mechanism and activity, the authentication may timeout and need to be repeated.
+- *Windows Warnings*
-- *Windows Warning*: Examples using Linux-based containers may not work if scripts have the wrong line termination when building locally.
-  - The recommendation is to set `git config --global core.autocrlf input` before `git clone`.
+  - Examples using Linux-based containers may not work if scripts have the wrong line termination when building locally.
+The recommendation is to set `git config --global core.autocrlf input` before `git clone`.
+  - When deploying examples to the local host, check the  [FAQ](docs/faq.md) about having other processes already using port 80.

 ## Using `yuruna` to deploy Kubernetes-based applications